jonkemp/jquery-debug/README.md

 # jquery-debug

-> A plugin that throws an error, rather than fails silently, when a jQuery selector returns no results.
+> A plugin that makes jQuery throw an error, rather than fail silently, when a selector returns no results.

 ## What is this useful for ?